morpheus18-glitch/Autolytiq-desk-studio/replit.md

 ## Overview

-The NextGen Automotive Desking Platform is a mobile-first desking tool for automotive dealerships, focused on "value and velocity."
+The NextGen Automotive Desking Platform is a mobile-first desking tool for automotive dealerships, designed to facilitate rapid deal closing with "value and velocity."
 It enables salespeople and desk managers to generate payment quotes in 30-45 seconds and structure complete deals in 3-5 minutes.
-The platform's core purpose is to facilitate rapid deal closing by prioritizing speed and simplicity, ensuring customers are approved and in cars quickly, recognizing that profit is primarily made during vehicle acquisition and preparation.
-The project aims for "Apple/Nike quality" in its UI/UX and overall user experience, supporting two main modes: Quick Quote for on-the-lot customer qualification and Full Desk for comprehensive deal structuring.
+The platform prioritizes speed, simplicity, and an "Apple/Nike quality" UI/UX to ensure quick customer approvals.
+It supports two main modes: Quick Quote for on-the-lot qualification and Full Desk for comprehensive deal structuring.

 ## User Preferences